Surviving 6 Months Without Power, Food, or Water

 Mindset: The Ultimate Survival Tool

-The biggest danger in a 36-hour survival scenario?
+The biggest danger in a 6-month survival scenario?
 PANIC.

 “Preparedness isn't panic.
 It’s peace of mind in chaos.”